A Brief History

 Barbie is just one of many former World War II war criminals to have been successfully hunted down and prosecuted for their crimes, and by now (2019) there cannot be many such criminals left alive, the War having ended 74 years ago.
 Will any further arrests and prosecutions take place, or are we done with that sad era of man’s inhumanity toward his fellow man?

-Questions for Students (and others): What World War II war criminals can you think of that have escaped arrest and prosecution?
+Question for students (and subscribers): What World War II war criminals can you think of that have escaped arrest and prosecution?
 Should there be a statue of limitations on war crimes?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!